aiminy/IBD-GCA-new/README.md

 ![Image of Yaktocat](/Ped_Plus_IBD.png)

 In this combined weight assignment shema, we assigned more weight to the SNPs for the test crosses that have at least one parent shared with the training cross.
 For example, in above Figure we gave weight 2 to the SNP effect that  are estimated from 1015,1016,1017,1018 crosses since these 4 crosses share with one parent with test cross 1008, and they are also in IBD.
 For 1019, we gave weight 1 to the SNP effect that are estimated from 1019 cross since 1019 does not share partent with 1008, but these SNPs are in the IBD segments between parents of 1019 and 1008.
+Likewisely, we  performed weight relaxation for NON-IBD segments by sampling from uniform distribution[0,1] 10 times for this combined weight assignment schema.
+The following Figure shows the effects of relaxing weight assignment to NON-IBD segments on prediction accuracires for different crosses when using this combined weight assignment schema.

 ![Image of Yaktocat](/Results_Ped_Plus_IBD.png)

+The above Figure shows we got the similar results as we performed weight relaxtion based don IBD relationship only.

 These results demonstrates that IBD-GCA model can be seen as a filter that includes the related information between parents of tartget population and that of training population and excludes the unrelated information between them.
 The suitable balancing between information inclusion and information exclusion can help to obtain prediction power for the genomic selection of target population.